Janet Gourlay: Excavations

-Their excavation would go on to span two digging seasons, resulting in three digging seasons total for the Mut Complex.
 The two women restored and uncovered various pieces of sculptures, heads, figures, and architecture.
-Notable statuary includes the head of Amun (or Amun-re), the head of Ramesses III, a statue of Ramesses II, the figure of priest Sur, Senenmut, and Bak-en-Khonsu, and various other figures.
-One of the most well known figures recovered by Gourlay and Benson was the head of a figure, commonly referred to as the Benson Head.
-After identifying the items, the pair made an effort to account for religious representations associated with the pieces.
+Notable statuary includes the head of Amun (or Amun-re), the head of Ramesses III, a statue of Ramesses II, the figure of priest Sur, Senenmut, and Bak-en-Khonsu, a statue of Tutankhamun sitting and various other figures.
+One of the most well-known pieces recovered by Gourlay and Benson was the head of a figure, commonly referred to as the Benson Head.